Boris Karloff: Final roles and work

 Karloff went to Italy to appear in Black Sabbath (1963) directed by Mario Bava.
 He made The Raven (1963) for Roger Corman and American International Pictures (AIP).
 When The Raven had successfully wrapped shooting with time left in Karloff's contract, Corman conscribed a new story with the same sets to feature Karloff in The Terror (1963), with Jack Nicholson in the leading role and Karloff playing a baron who murdered his wife.
 He made a cameo in AIP's Bikini Beach (1964) and had a bigger role in that studio's The Comedy of Terrors (1964), directed by Jacques Tourneur, and travelled to England to make Die, Monster, Die!
 (1965) co-starring Nick Adams.
 British actress Suzan Farmer, who played his daughter in the film, later recalled Karloff was aloof during production "and wasn't the charming personality people perceived him to be", probably because he was in such intense pain in the 1960s.

+Attack of the Giant Salami was a proposed 1964 horror film spoof that would've co-starred Karloff with Joe E. Brown and Valda Hansen.
+Producer Ed Wood was inspired by the 1963 Karloff/Brown collaboration The Comedy of Terrors.
+The film was never made however, due to Karloff's lack of interest.

 In 1966, Karloff also appeared with Robert Vaughn and Stefanie Powers in the spy series The Girl from U.N.C.L.E., in the episode "The Mother Muffin Affair", Karloff performing in drag as the titular character.
 That same year, he also played an Indian Maharajah on the installment of the adventure series The Wild Wild West titled "The Night of the Golden Cobra".
 Karloff's last film for AIP was The Ghost in the Invisible Bikini (1966).

 In 1967, he played an eccentric Spanish professor who believes himself to be Don Quixote in a whimsical episode of I Spy titled "Mainly on the Plains", which he filmed in Spain.
 Cauldron of Blood, shot in Spain around the same time, and co-starring Viveca Lindfors, was only released in 1970 after Karloff's death.